daphnejanelyn/LBYARCH-MCO2-Dy-Go/README.md

 [![Release-Version-1.png](https://i.postimg.cc/xC9t4r3J/Release-Version-1.png)](https://postimg.cc/f3gcVrFD)

-The figure below details the execution times of running the program on input from 1 to n modulo 1,000,000 using the different array sizes in release mode.
+The figure below details the execution times of running the program on input from _1 to n modulo 1,000,000_ using the different array sizes in release mode (with n denoting array size).
 Consistent with the first input, faster execution times using the C program compared to the x86-64 Assembly program have been identified across the average time obtained in 30 runs for all array sizes.

 [![Release-Version-2.png](https://i.postimg.cc/g0svrx3j/Release-Version-2.png)](https://postimg.cc/Tyyy4Y7v)